Help Center

 This module adds a wishlist, favorites, likes, bookmarks, etc., functionality to your website.

-After activation, the Data Stores tab will be added to the JetEngine Settings dashboard.
-Besides that, in the Source drop-down menu of the Content settings tab of the Dynamic Link widget and block, an “Add to store” option will appear.
+After activation, the Data Stores tab will be added to the JetEngine dashboard.
+Besides that, in the Source drop-down menu of the Content settings tab of the Dynamic Link widget/block/element, an “Add to store” option will appear.

 Custom Content Type